realworldocaml/book/en/foreign-function-interface.md

 val cbreak    : unit   -> unit
 ```

-The `window` type is left abstract to external users so that it can only be
+The `window` type is left abstract in the signature so that it can only be
 constructed via the `Ncurses.initscr` function.
-This interface is now safe to
+This makes the Ncurses binding
-use externally, since window pointers cannot be mixed up with other `void`
+safer to use externally, since window pointers cannot be mixed up with other
-pointers (e.g. those obtained by other libraries).
-Here's what a "hello world"
+`void` pointers obtained by other libraries.

-that uses the library looks like:
+Here's what a "hello world" that uses the library looks like:

 ```ocaml
 (* hello.ml *)